vackosar/vackosar.github.io/_posts/2023-11-15-Rockefellers-Quotes-Gratitude-Fictional-Letters.md

 I read a book about 38 Letters Rockefeller's to his son.
 I really enjoyed it at first, but then it started to sound suspicious to me.
 The language was somehow too modern, like from a self-help book from 2010.
 I read online reviews, I found similar complaints that referred to the archives of the letters, about how the book was first published in China, and that the content is completely different in the original sources.

-I studied the online archive, bought another book of Rockefeller quotes, and ordered physically book called "Dear Father, Dear Son" and skimmed through it in one evening.
+I studied the online archive, bought another book of Rockefeller quotes, and ordered physically book called "[Dear Father, Dear Son](https://a.co/d/4rsZQsv)" and skimmed through it in one evening.
 And I have a completely different feeling from it.
 Those 38 letters are fictional partially based on various quotes and historical events, but mostly fictional and sometimes completely made up (e.g. the car chase).

-The real letters from the archiver collected in "Dear Father, Dear Son" are completely different.
+The real letters from the archive collected by J.W.
+Ernst in "[Dear Father, Dear Son](https://a.co/d/4rsZQsv)" are completely different.
 Less instructive in the self-help direction, but beautiful.
-They are full of familial love, which I think is also a productivity enhancing mental technology based on my other recent readings.
+They are full of familial love and gratitude, which I think is also a productivity enhancing mental technology based on my other recent readings.
 The archived letters reveal deep family love, a father's guidance to his son, the son's acceptance of that wisdom, the weight of a near-billion-dollar legacy, and an unshakable belief in a benevolent God.

 # Why are The 38 Letters Fiction?
 "The 38 Letters from J.D.
 Rockefeller to his son" are a fictional letters: The signs are:
-- Why the author has only one book on Amazon?
+- Why the author has only one book on Amazon and who they are?
-- Why there are no letters like this published before publication on 2020?
-Why was the book published first in Chinese?
+- Why there was no book like this published before publication on 2020?
+Why was the book published first in Chinese in 2015?
-- Why the style of the text is so modern, and the letters end with "Love, Father" where the letters I found end mostly "Affectionately, Father"
+- Who is the books publisher "OS"?
+Another version specifies "Independently published" (August 5, 2021).
+Does it mean, the book didn't pass any filter?
-- Who is publisher "OS"?
+- Why the style of the text is so modern, and the letters end with "Love, Father" where the letters I found end mostly "Affectionately, Father" (See more below).

 This is a reminder why you have to be skeptical.
-Read more on how to spot fakes here: [Validate Reliability of a Research Paper](/ml/Validate-Reliability-of-Research-Paper)
+Read more on how to spot fakes here: [Validate Reliability of a Research Paper](/ml/Validate-Reliability-of-Research-Paper).

 # The Best Quotes From The Real Letters